Best Eye Drops (Artificial Tears) for Dry Eyes

 Eye Drops With Preservatives

 Many eye drops contain preservatives to make the solution last longer.
 These eye drops are cheaper and more convenient than those without preservatives.
-If you have mild dry eyes, these drops may be sufficient for you.
+These drops may be sufficient for contact lens wearers with mild dry eyes.

 However, some people find that preservatives irritate their eyes.
 You should avoid eye drops with preservatives if: